bangaloresolutionshub/essbase/Lab14/LabGuide14.md

 10. On the `Export Cube to Application Workbook` dialog box, select the application and cube, and then select `Run`

 ![](./images/image14_49.png "")

-To create a cube in the cloud service, see Creating a Cube from Tabular Data.
+To create a cube in Essbase the cloud service, see Creating a Cube from Tabular Data.

-With this, we saw how a normal flat file excel sheet is converted into an Essbase Application and a Cube.
-We could get the DBX (Design by Example) file in a matter of seconds with the dynamic capabilities of Essbase powered by Cube Designer plugin.
+In this exercise, you saw how a normal flat file Excel sheet can be converted into an Essbase application and a cube.
+You could get the application workbook DBX (Design by Example) file in a matter of seconds with the dynamic capabilities of Essbase powered by the Cube Designer add-ins.

-## Part 5 - Overview of the WEB-UI
+## Part 5 - Overview of the WEB-User Interface

 ### 1. Applications:
 Applications tab gives us the information about the Essbase applications and the cubes built under them.